vikneshgopinathan/flexi_ui/documentation.md

-# FlexiUI Documentation
+# JSON UI Builder Documentation

-Complete documentation for FlexiUI - A server-driven UI library for Flutter.
+Complete documentation for JSON UI Builder - A server-driven UI library for Flutter.

 ## Table of Contents